pingcap/docs-tidb-operator/en/backup-to-s3.md

 ### Ad-hoc backup process

-+ Create the `Backup` CR, and back up cluster data by importing AccessKey and SecretKey to grant permissions:
++ Create the `Backup` CR, and back up cluster data to AWS S3 by importing AccessKey and SecretKey to grant permissions:

     {{< copyable "shell-regular" >}}